Supervision and Illinois Traffic Tickets

 Do you need an attorney?

-If you’re looking at a subsequent violation, if you are required to appear in court, or if you have received a moving violation for something more serious, we’ll probably recommend getting a lawyer.
+If you’re looking at a subsequent violation, if you are required to appear in court, or if you have received a moving violation for something more serious, you definitely should get a lawyer.
 The goal is usually to get the violation reduced to something less serious, or to get it dismissed.
 These are things best handled by an experienced traffic defense attorney.
+Bottom line is that on a second ticket you have a ton to lose if the case isn’t handled correctly.

 If you have a commercial driver’s license, supervision on certain offenses counts as a conviction.
 The consequences for multiple violations can be greater, and you’ll probably have to appear in court.
 There are Illinois defense attorneys with specific experience in CDLs.
-Please contact us if you need a referral.
+So since your career could be on the line you should always have representation.
+Depending on the charge, the final result can often be changed to a non-moving violation that won’t affect your driving record.
+Most CDL holders know this already, but it’s certainly worth mentioning.